-- That the area further identified in the legal description attached hereto as Section 1.
-Exhibit "A", is hereby annexed to and made a part of the City of Oregon City. - Section 2.
-That the territory identified in Exhibit "A" shall hereby remain within Clackamas County Fire District # 1. - That the territory identified in Exhibit "A" is hereby withdrawn from Clackamas Section 3.
-County Service District for Enhanced Law Enforcement, and henceforth, the Oregon City Police Department will be responsible for police services to the identified property. - The City hereby concurs with and approves the withdrawal of the territory Section 4. identified in Exhibit "A" into the Clackamas River Water District, to the extent allowed by law. - The City hereby concurs with and approves the annexing of the territory identified Section 5. in Exhibit "A" into the Tri-City Service District by the Clackamas County Board of Commissioners, to the extent allowed by law. - That the effective date for this annexation is the date, this ordinance is submitted Section 7. to the Secretary of State, as provided in ORS 222.180.
+- Section 1.
+That the area further identified in the legal description attached hereto as Exhibit A, is hereby annexed to and made a part of the City of Oregon City. - Section 2.
+That the territory identified in Exhibit A shall hereby remain within Clackamas County Fire District # 1. - Section 3.
+That the territory identified in Exhibit A is hereby withdrawn from Clackamas County Service District for Enhanced Law Enforcement, and henceforth, the Oregon City Police Department will be responsible for police services to the identified property. - Section 4.
+That the territory identified in Exhibit A shall hereby withdrawn from Clackamas River Water District. - Section 5.
+The City hereby concurs with and approves the annexing of the territory identified in Exhibit A into the Tri-City Service District by the Clackamas County Board of Commissioners, to the extent allowed by law. - Section 7.
+That the effective date for this annexation is the date, this ordinance is submitted to the Secretary of State, as provided in ORS 222.180.

-Read for the first time at a regular meeting of the City Commission held on the 4th day of December 2019, and the City Commission finally enacted the foregoing Ordinance this 18th day of December 2019.
+Read for the first time at a regular meeting of the City Commission held on the 2nd day of November 2022 and the City Commission finally enacted the foregoing ordinance this 16st day of November 2022.